|Pedro J. Mendes

 |Michael L. Blinov

-Research Interests: My laboratory investigates intracellular trafficking of mRNA in cells of the nervous system using a combination of molecular biological, microinjection, confocal microscopy, fluorescence correlation spectroscopy and mathematical modeling techniques.
-We have delineated an RNA trafficking pathway consisting of export from the nucleus, granule assembly in the perikaryon, transport of RNA granules in the processes, localization to the distal regions of the cell and translational activation.
-We are analyzing the cis/trans regulation of each step in this pathway and have identified a common 21 nucleotide RNA trafficking signal (RTS) in many different transported mRNAs that binds specifically to hnRNPA2 and is involved at various steps in the trafficking pathway.
+Research Interests: My laboratory investigates intracellular trafficking of mRNA in cells of the nervous system using a combination of molecular biological, microinjection, confocal microscopy, fluorescence correlation spectroscopy, and mathematical modeling techniques.
+We have delineated an RNA trafficking pathway consisting of export from the nucleus, granule assembly in the perikaryon, transport of RNA granules in the processes, localization to the distal regions of the cell, and translational activation.
+We are analyzing the cis/trans regulation of each step in this pathway and have identified a standard 21 nucleotide RNA trafficking signal (RTS) in many different transported mRNAs that bind specifically to hnRNPA2 and are involved at various steps in the trafficking pathway.

 Research Interests: Precise regulation of transcription is central to cellular homeostasis and an organism’s response to developmental, nutritional, and environmental signals.
 Transcription factors bind to DNA to directly regulate gene expression and control cell fate.
 My lab develops and adopts molecular genomics approaches to study regulatory cascades initiated by hormone signaling.
 Our current work focuses on the basic mechanisms of estrogen signaling in breast cancer and how signaling cascades are disrupted upon drug treatment.
 We also use integrative genomics approaches to study adipogenesis.
 A long-term goal of my group is to identify transcription factors that are responsible for hormone-resistant phenotypes in disease states.